I often ask what lenses you need for shooting real estate videos, and here are my recommendations.

-What’s also nice is the lenses are small in size and low weight.
+What’s also lovely is the lenses are small in size and low in weight.
 It comes in at around 250 grams, but it also feels nice and solid.

 It’s fully manual focus manual aperture control.
 The aperture ring turns smoothly with some gentle clicks at half-stop intervals.

 The focus ring turns very smoothly and precisely with just the right amount of weight to make it enjoyable to use manual focusing is pretty easy with an ultra-wide-angle lens.

 All in all, the build quality is everything you could hope for.